-In addition to linking the Virtual Event Page, you can also select the Registration Page to which you would like to send your guest if required.
-This setting is important if, for example, you use placeholder links within your email.
-If you use placeholder links and do not link the correct / desired Registration Page, our system will automatically send your guest to the Registration Page defined as default - this may cause problems for your guests.
+Besides linking the virtual event page, you can also select the registration page to which you want to send your guest if needed.
+This setting is important if you use e.g. placeholder links within your email.
+If you use placeholder links and do not link the correct / desired registration page, our system will automatically send your guest to the registration page defined as default - this may cause problems for your guests.

 In the last step of the configuration of your confirmation email, you have the option to define your email as "Automatic Confirmation".
 Please note that this step is not necessary if you link a confirmation email within the configuration of your Registration Page - we will explain this to you in the next step.

 You can find detailed information on the topic of email configuration here.

 According to our example, we have also set up our Registration Pages in German as well as in English.
 This gives us the possibility to display the information to our guests in their own languages and to guide them through the registration process in their own language.

 Although we have also created invitation emails, our pages are set up as an open registration.
 In our example, we want to contact guests we already know as well as allow public registration.